 This course introduces students to the role that information technology systems play within the healthcare industry.
 Students will explore health information exchange (HIE) to understand how patient information is shared electronically amongst healthcare professionals.
 Students will become familiar with concepts in database management and the steps in the systems development life cycle.
 This course will also explore how IT systems are developed from planning to evaluation and maintenance.

 In this course, students will become familiar with the principles of management and leadership.
-Students will explore the theories and techniques used by my management to support a team to meet objectives.
-In this course, students will look at topics in human resources, people management, project management, program evaluation, resource management and risk management.
+Students will explore the theories and techniques used by management to support a team to meet objectives.
+Students will look at topics in human resources, people management, project management, program evaluation, resource management and risk management.

 In this final instalment of the Diploma in Health Information Management program, students will get practical experience working in the field within a healthcare setting.
 Students will apply what they have learned throughout their time in the program in their respective settings, to prepare them for a career in the health information management sector.
 Students are expected to conduct themselves professionally and uphold the standards of privacy and confidentiality.
 Students will complete a self-evaluation, use health information management software, complete a research or administrative project and prepare an information session in their practicum setting.